 Tip:

 One of the most common reasons for a Mac becoming temporarily unresponsive is a lack of disk space.
-Your Mac needs free disk space to store temporary and cache files, and to use for virtual memory.
-A quick fix for this is to run the CleanMyMac app by MacPaw.
-This cleaner app is getting more popular on Mac forums these days.
+Your Mac needs free disk space to store temporary and cache files and to use for virtual memory.
+A quick fix for this is to run CleanMyMac — an effortless and smart Mac care app by MacPaw.
+This cleaner is getting more popular on Mac forums these days.

-CleanMyMac X’s System Junk tool can free up several gigabytes of space by getting rid of files that have accumulated on your boot drive over time and that you don’t need.
-It also has a Maintenance module that can run a number of different scripts and routines like freeing up RAM and repairing disk permissions.
+CleanMyMac’s Cleanup tool can free up several gigabytes of space by getting rid of files that have accumulated on your boot drive over time and that you don’t need.
+It also has a Performance tool that can run a number of different scripts and routines like repairing disk permissions and managing login items and background processes.

 What to do if your Mac is unresponsive and won't boot